Registration and De-registration of Residency

 Restricting Information Disclosure

-The information submitted in a registration form is generally shared with other public institutions.
-If you want to prevent this sharing of information, we recommend that you fill out the form "Restricting information disclosure" (as provided under "Downloads").
+The information submitted in a registration form is generally shared with other public institutions, for example telephone directories or political parties.
+If you want to prevent this sharing of information we recommend that you fill out the form "Restricting Information Disclosure" (as provided under "Downloads").